sappidus/jime/remark.md

 ---

+template: actions

 # Actions (2 per turn)

 .left-column[- Travel]

 .right-column[- gain 2 movement "points"
-- each can be spent to move one *space*
+- each can be spent to move one *space*]

---
+---
+name: actions

 <h3>.center[Demo!]</h3>

 --